 After the input arguments are processed, the code that actually does the work is written (likely calling other functions as needed).
 The final step of the C-function is to return something.
 If an error is encountered then NULL should be returned (making sure an error has actually been set).
 If nothing should be returned then increment Py_None and return it.
 If a single object should be returned then it is returned (ensuring that you own a reference to it first).
 If multiple objects should be returned then you need to return a tuple.
-The $Py_BuildValue$ (format_string, c_variables...) function makes it easy to build tuples of Python objects from C variables.
+The Py_BuildValue (format_string, c_variables...) function makes it easy to build tuples of Python objects from C variables.
 Pay special attention to the difference between 'N' and 'O' in the format string or you can easily create memory leaks.
 The 'O' format string increments the reference count of the PyObject C-variable it corresponds to, while the 'N' format string steals a reference to the corresponding PyObject C-variable.
-You should use 'N' if you have already created a reference to an object and just want to give that reference to the tuple.
-You should use 'O' if you only have a borrowed reference to an object and need to create one to provide for the tuple.
+You should use 'O' if you only have a borrowed reference for the object and need to create one to provide for the tuple.